AFCMS/malley/supabase/README.md

   - posts are controlled by users who have authorship, signified by the presence of an entry in the « authors » table referencing the user’s and the post’s uuid.
   - to make a new post, the client calls the createPost edge function.
 It handles all insersions and logic as service.
   - files are attached with the post-media bucket.
 The files are in a directory named after the uuid of the post as part of the upload procedure and cannot be changed.
 For restrictions and security, refer to the [storage]{#Storage} section.
-  - the `parent_post` is a post this refers to.
-One might call this a reply, and this is the intended use.
+  - the `parent_post` is a reply.
+  - the `rt_of` is analogous to « retweeting », sharing or iterating on another post.
 - authors
   - no user can directly make an insertion
   - upon posting, the user gets attributed authorship of the post by the createPost edge function.